moremalice/nestnuxt4/docs/development-setup.md

 ```

 **Automatic API Integration:**
-The frontend automatically connects to the backend through the API plugin (`plugins/api.ts`) which:
+The frontend automatically connects to the backend through the API plugin.
+For complete API communication patterns and implementation details, see [API Communication Architecture](./api-communication.md) and [Frontend Patterns](./frontend-patterns.md).
-- Auto-manages loading states for all API calls
-- Handles JWT token injection and refresh
-- Manages CSRF token generation and validation
-- Uses runtime config for dynamic API base URL selection

 ## Quick Start Commands